PowerBiDevCamp/TenantManagement/README.md

 ## Setting up your development environment

-To set up the **TenantManagement** application doe testing, you will need to configure a Microsoft 365 envviroment with the following tasks.
+To set up the **TenantManagement** application for testing, you will need to configure a Microsoft 365 envviroment with the following tasks.

 1. Create a Security Group in Azure AD named **Power BI Apps**